qlik-oss/core-website/docs/index.md

 <div class="marketing-text">
     <h1>Qlik Core βeta</h1>
-    Get the power in Qlik Engine in the way you need it.
-With our containerized Qlik Engine we're giving you the most flexible solution ever for data discovery.
-Ready for Cloud deployment and with a large set of examples and use cases that will help you with your development Qlik Core is for everyone with a data problem.
+    <p>Get the power in QIX Engine in the way you need it.
+With our containerized
+    QIX Engine we are giving you the most flexible solution ever for data discovery.
+Qlik Core is ready for Cloud deployment and has a large set of examples and use cases that will help you with your development Qlik Core is for everyone with a data problem.</p>
-    <br><br>
-    This is an open Beta release of Qlik Core and we're seeking your feedback.
+    <p>This is an open Beta release of Qlik Core and we're seeking your feedback.</p>
-    <br><br>
-    Head over to the documentation pages to get started with Qlik Core and for questions use our Slack channels.
+    <p>Head over to the documentation pages to get started with Qlik Core and
-    <br><br>
+    for questions use our Slack channels.</p>
 </div>